Skip to main content

 Can I copy and paste references into my list?

-What's the most references I can include in a list?
+What's the maximum number of references I can include in a list?

 There is no limit to the number of items you can include in your reading list, but you might experience usability issues when editing very long lists.
 Issues can be reduced by dividing lists into sections of 20 citations or fewer.